0o22/mac-setup/README.md

 ## Pre-Installation

 On initial startup, I disable **ALL** possible features (such as Location Services, Touch ID, etc.), and refuse to use Apple account at all.
 I don't need any synchronization between devices and I only need my machine to work properly and nothing more.
-It may be inconvenient for you, but here I am only describing my idea of OS configuration.
+It may be inconvenient for you, but here I am only describing my vision of OS configuration.

 ## System Settings